itsee-birmingham/standalone_collation_editor/README.md

 This default behaviour can be overridden by providing this function in the services.
 It cannot be overwritten in the project settings so the function must work for all projects you host.
 The function must return an array containing the ids of the documents selected to be collated.

+- #### ```getApparatusForContext()```

+This function can be used to override the default in the collation editor core code.
+It takes as an argument a success callback which can be used in conjunction with the export settings to control the export process.
+Can be useful if a CSRF token is required to download the output.

 Data Structures
 ---